NWSL calls off weekend games after allegations against coach | Professional | Journal Gazette

 Racing Louisville coach Christy Holly was fired in September but the reasons for his dismissal were not made public.

 OL Reign coach Farid Benstiti abruptly resigned in July.
-On Friday, OL Reign chief executive officer and minority owner Bill Predmore said Benstiti was asked to step down after an undisclosed incident during practice.
+On Friday, OL Reign chief executive officer and minority owner Bill Predmore said Benstiti was asked to resign after an undisclosed incident during practice.

 Benstiti had previously been accused by U.S. national team midfielder Lindsay Horan of sexist behavior during his time as coach of Paris Saint-Germain.
 Horan has said she was berated by Benstiti because of her weight.